nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find n/Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Deleting a person's tag : `deletetag`

+Deletes the specified person's tag.

+Format: `deletetag INDEX t/KEYWORD`

+* Deletes the tag with the specified name `KEYWORD` of the person at the specified `INDEX`.
+* The index refers to the index number shown in the displayed person list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* Only one tag can be deleted at a time.

+Examples:
+* `deletetag 1 t/friend` deletes the friend tag of the first person in the list.

+Disallowed examples:
+* `deletetag 2 t/classmate t/neighbour` will not succeed as it tries to delete 2 tags at once.

 ### Clearing all entries : `clear`

 Clears all entries from the address book.